How to look for records of... Bomb Census survey 1940-1945

 1. Why use this guide?

-This research guide will help you to find air raid reports, Bomb Census maps and sometimes photographs of bomb damage sustained during air raids in the Second World War.
+This guide will help you to find records at The National Archives of air raids during the Second World War.
+These records include details of:

-The information relates mostly to damage to domestic, industrial and commercial properties in London but also covers the rest of England, Wales, Scotland and Northern Ireland.
+Information relates mostly to London, but also covers the rest of England, Wales, Scotland and Northern Ireland.

 2. What was the Bomb Census?

-In September 1940 the government started to collect and collate information relating to damage sustained during bombing raids.
+In September 1940, the government started to collect information relating to damage sustained during bombing raids.
 This was known as the ‘Bomb Census’.
-Initially, only information relating to London, Birmingham and Liverpool was collated but by September 1941 the Bomb Census had been extended to cover the rest of the UK.
+Initially, only information relating to London, Birmingham and Liverpool was collated, but by September 1941 the Bomb Census had been extended to cover the rest of the UK.

 1. Northern (HQ Newcastle-upon-Tyne)